A Co-Design Framework for High-Performance Jumping of a Five-Bar Monoped with Actuator Optimization

 \section{Conclusion}

-This paper presented a co-design optimization framework for a planar closed-chain five-bar monoped that jointly optimizes mechanical design, motor and gearbox parameters, and control parameters for dynamic jumping.
-A two-stage optimization approach was used, where actuator optimization first generated a mapping between gear ratio and actuator performance metrics, including mass, efficiency, and peak torque.
-This mapping was then incorporated into a co-design optimization framework to jointly optimize the robot design, motor and gearbox parameters, and control parameters using CMA-ES.
-The optimization aimed to maximize jump distance while minimizing mechanical energy consumption.
-Simulation results demonstrated a significant improvement in performance, achieving approximately 42\% increase in jump distance and a 15.8\% reduction in mechanical energy consumption compared to a nominal design.
-These results highlight the importance of including detailed actuator design, including motor and gearbox parameters, within the co-design framework, especially for dynamic tasks such as jumping.

-Future work will include experimental validation on a physical prototype and extension of the framework to multi-joint legged robots such as bipeds and quadrupeds.
+This paper presented a novel co-design framework for a planar five-bar monoped that jointly optimizes mechanical design, actuator parameters, and control for dynamic jumping.
+By incorporating actuator-level design through a gear-ratio-dependent mapping of mass, efficiency, and torque, the proposed approach achieved a 30.4\% increase in jump distance and an 11.5\% reduction in mechanical energy consumption compared to a nominal design.
+These results demonstrate the value of integrating detailed actuator modeling within co-design frameworks for closed-loop mechanisms.
+Future work will focus on extension to multi-joint legged robots.